 Which bar is best when switching to natural shampoo?

-It may take a little experimenting to find the perfect bar for you and your hair type but we really love the Sunny Orange shampoo bar by Bain & Savon.
-Although it’s nourishing for your hair, it’s not as rich as some of the other shampoo bars we stock, making it lighter and easier to get used to during your transition period.
+It may take a little experimenting to find the perfect bar for you and your hair type but we think the shampoo bars that we offer either by Bain & Savon (available in orange, rosemary or chamomile) or Authentic House (available in mint & matcha, citrus & ylang ylang or rosemary & lavender) .
+Although they’re nourishing for your hair, we don’t find these shampoo bars as rich as some of the other ones we stock, making them lighter and easier to get used to during your transition period.